-Now, who hasn’t dreamt of quitting their desk job, packing all their belongings and jetting off to foreign lands?
+Now, who hasn’t dreamed of quitting their desk job, packing all their belongings and jetting off to foreign lands?
 Well that dream can quickly become reality for those wanting to work and travel in the land of the long white cloud.
-New Zealand offers a working holiday visa to most countries around the world, inviting you to work and explore this epic land.
+A working holiday in New Zealand is possible for residents of lots of countries around the world, with a visa allowing you to work and explore this epic land.

-It is easy to make your way around both islands and finding a job during your backpacking adventure shouldn’t be too tricky – there are plenty of options.
+It’s easy to make your way around both islands and finding a job during your backpacking adventure shouldn’t be too tricky as there are plenty of options.
 Requirements and application costs do vary depending on your home country, so it’s always best to check the Immigration NZ website before packing your bags.

 So, if you’re ready to get your fellowship on, then follow this simple guide to a working holiday in New Zealand.

 📍 Castle Point Lighthouse, North Island

 What is a New Zealand Working Holiday Visa?

 A New Zealand Working Holiday Visa is a permit that allows you to work so you can pay for your travels around the country for 12 months (or 24 months if from the UK or Canada), with a possible extension visa if you complete 3 months of the required horticulture/farm work.
 If you plan on working in New Zealand during your travels, then you will need a Working Holiday Visa.
 Immigration NZ is the best place to start as they have an easy step by step guide, all you need to do is enter your details (age, nationality etc.) and it will give you your application options.
 Complete the forms, pay your dues and expect it hot in your inbox within 21 days if you meet the criteria.
 Processing times do vary from country to country, but sit tight, it’s coming.